gethsun1/chama-dapp-krnlII/README.md

 Contact

-For further inquiries or support, please contact Gethsun at gethsun09@gmail.com
+For further inquiries or support, please contact Gethsun at gethsun09@gmail.com.

 ---

-Chama Dapp is committed to revolutionizing group savings through transparency, security, and user empowerment on the blockchain
+Chama Dapp is committed to revolutionizing group savings through transparency, security, and user empowerment on the blockchain.